-- A note about the difficulties faced by women artists, which I spoke about last week.
-It is always assumed that prior to the late eighteenth century women did not engage in art unless their father was an artist and they were unusually accomplished.
-However, this is defining art as professional public art and it ignores private art. - Wealthy women were typically taught by men, for example, George Stubbs painted the Wedgwood family portrait in 1779 and taught their seven children including four daughters.
-Paul Sandby (1725/31-1809) was a popular drawing master who specialised in landscapes and topography and he probably tutored Lady Frances Scott, and in about 1780 he depicted her in riding costume, sketching a scene outdoors with the help of a camera obscura. - The sphere of professional art was defined by and dominated by men, in fact dominate is too weak a word, men totally owned professional art.
-Women could not attend the few art schools that existed and that meant they could not develop their skill in life drawing, the basis of what was regarded as the 'higher' forms of art.
-Women were not expected to work at all but to look after the home and life drawing, which involved intensively observing the nude, typically male, figure which was completely forbidden by the rues of social decorum.
-As we saw last week Angelica Kauffman was an exception and amazingly she became one of the most famous artists in Europe for history painting, the highest genre.
-History painting required a classical education which women were thought to be unable to master and such studies were not included in their education.
-'High' art was seen as an intellectual activity that was beyond the capability of a woman and so such education was seen as pointless.
+- It is always assumed that prior to the late eighteenth century women did not engage in art unless their father was an artist and they were unusually accomplished.
+However, this is defining art as professional public art and it ignores private art. - Wealthy women were typically taught by men to draw and paint, for example, George Stubbs painted the Wedgwood family portrait in 1779 and taught their seven children including four daughters.
+Paul Sandby (1725/31-1809) who drew this watercolour was a popular drawing master who specialised in landscapes and topography and he probably tutored Lady Frances Scott, and in about 1780 he depicted her in riding costume, sketching a scene outdoors with the help of a camera obscura.

-- If a woman did acquire artistic skill that enabled her to sell her work then once she married she would have to stop selling her work as it was regarded as an insult to her husband.
-Mary Beale is another interesting exception to this but the occasional exception was accepted by society as a freak occurrence. - However, from the 1670s (the Restoration period) to the 1820s elite women and even some women of the middling-sort were expected to be able to sketch, draw and paint to the extent that they would feel deprived if prevented.
-Mary Fox-Strangeways Talbot ([1], p.
-329) was given a complete watercolour and body colour painting set as a wedding present and she would later grind pigments and make paint with her children.
-Almost every document on women's lives between 1670 and 1820 describes the pride educated woman felt in their ability to draw and in particular to paint well.
+- If a woman did acquire artistic skill good enough to enable her to sell her work then once she married she would have to stop selling her work as it was regarded as an insult to her husband.
+(One exception was the artist Mary Beale whose husband acted as her assistant but this was accepted by society as a freak occurrence.)
+From the 1670s (the Restoration period) to the 1820s elite women and even some women of the middling-sort were expected to be able to sketch, draw and paint to the extent that they would feel deprived if prevented. - Almost every document on women's lives between 1670 and 1820 describes the pride educated woman felt in their ability to draw and in particular to paint well.
 What they painted was often portraits, sometimes copied and sometimes from life. - We might regard amateur art as a lesser form of art but this is a mistake if the artist is prevented from painting.
 A significant proportion of such women artists would have been highly skilled yet their work was not treated as such except in private correspondence and most of their work is now lost.